Hojicha | Roasted Green Tea | Contains Caffeine

 Size:

 A classic Japanese roasted green tea with nutty, woodsy flavors and a hint of smoked plum.
 This style of tea is naturally low in caffeine and tastes great hot or iced.
-Our Hojicha comes from a five-generation family-owned tea garden in Shizuoka, Japan.
+Our current batch of Hojicha is from Shizuoka Prefecture in Japan.

 Tasting Notes: Toasted rice, smoked plums, and a pleasant woody aroma.